 The friendly connection

 Two people get chatting, and a friendship develops.
 There may well be a bit of a spark, a bit of under-lying romantic interest… but it remains, to all intents and purposes, a friendship.
 However, one of the ‘friends’ believes that there is a deeper connection, and is sure that the other person must feel it, too.
-They begin to over-analyse the situation, looking out for validating signs that the connection is mutual – only to become frustrated when there is no progression from being flirty mates to committed partners – with the usual end result being a falling-out and a parting of the ways.
+They begin to over-analyse the situation, looking out for validating signs that the connection is mutual – only to become frustrated when there is no progression from being flirty mates to committed partners, with the usual end result being a falling-out and a parting of the ways.
 This situation becomes particularly fraught because of unexpressed, underlying emotional and sexual tension.
 There have been hints, but little or no action.
-Eventually, a crack appears and an argument is picked, generally not about the fact that one of the two believed that more was going on than the other did.
+Eventually, a crack appears and an argument is picked, generally not about the fact that one of the two believed that more was going on than was.
 More often than not, the argument will be about some other issue entirely, which is then (unconsciously) used as a smokescreen.
 Unfortunately, unresolved issues tend to get in the way of honest communication, and so the focus remains upon a connection that was meant to be… but never was.